Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 ```

-Notice that before attacking the oracles, we should get the current state by repeating the random number generator operation
+Notice that we should get the current state before attacking the oracles by repeating the random number generator operation.

 ```py
 x = list(patterns.keys())[0]